-The success of the Proposed Merger will depend on, among other things, the combined company's ability to achieve its business objectives, including the successful development of its product candidates.
+The success of the Proposed Merger will depend on, among other things, the combined company's ability to achieve its business objectives, including the development and commercialization of its product candidates.
 If the combined company is not able to achieve these objectives, the anticipated benefits of the Proposed Merger may not be realized fully, may take longer to realize than expected, or may not be realized at all.

 Targacept and Catalyst have operated and, until the completion of the Proposed Merger, will continue to operate independently.
-It is possible that the integration process could result in the loss of key employees, the disruption of each company's ongoing business, an adverse impact on the value of the NNR assets, or inconsistencies in standards, controls, procedures or policies that could adversely affect our ability to comply with reporting obligations as a public company, to satisfy our obligations to third parties or to achieve the anticipated benefits of the Proposed Merger.
+It is possible that the integration process could result in the loss of key employees, the disruption of each company's ongoing business, or inconsistencies in standards, controls, procedures or policies that could adversely affect our ability to comply with reporting obligations as a public company, to satisfy our obligations to third parties or to achieve the anticipated benefits of the Proposed Merger.
 Integration efforts between the two companies will also divert management's attention and resources.
 Any delays in the integration process or inability to realize the full extent of the anticipated benefits of the Proposed Merger could have an adverse effect on our business and the results of our operations.
 Such an adverse effect on our business may impact the value of the shares of the combined company's common stock after the completion of the Proposed Merger.